findaclip/branding/README.md

 # Branding
-This repository contains branding assets for the Find a Clip website, including:
+This repository contains branding assets for the Find a Clip website.

 <details>
   <summary>Preview branding assets</summary>